kubernetes/minikube/site/content/en/docs/Reference/Commands/tunnel.md

 title: "tunnel"
 linkTitle: "tunnel"
 weight: 1
-date: 2019-08-01
+date: 2020-04-02
 description: >
   tunnel makes services of type LoadBalancer accessible on localhost
 ---

+## minikube tunnel

+tunnel makes services of type LoadBalancer accessible on localhost

-### Overview
+### Synopsis

-tunnel creates a route to services deployed with type LoadBalancer and sets their Ingress to their ClusterIP
+tunnel creates a route to services deployed with type LoadBalancer and sets their Ingress to their ClusterIP. for a detailed example see https://minikube.sigs.k8s.io/docs/tasks/loadbalancer

-### Usage

 ```
 minikube tunnel [flags]